dorftv/docker-ffmpeg/README.md

 ##dorftv/ffmpeg for decklink capturing
 FFmpeg supports capturing of Blackmagic devices ( Decklink SDI, and Intensity Pro).
-You can consult the [FFmpeg Help Page](https://www.ffmpeg.org/ffmpeg-devices.html#decklink) for detailed Information how to use the Decklink consumer.
+You can consult the [FFmpeg Help Page](https://www.ffmpeg.org/ffmpeg-devices.html#decklink) for detailed Information on how to use the Decklink consumer.
 For ffmpeg to find your capture device you need to install the [Blackmagic Desktopvideo driver ](https://www.blackmagicdesign.com/at/support/family/capture-and-playback) package on your host system and add **--device /dev/blackmagic/dv0** to docker.
 You also need to mount **/usr/lib/libDeckLinkAPI.so** into the container.
 If you want to write files make sure you mount your data directory.
 You don't need that if you intend to feed a streaming server.

 ```
 alias ffmpeg="docker run -it --rm --device /dev/blackmagic/dv0 -v \